swinterbourne/riboviz-work/open-science-projects.md

 _Sophie Winterbourne_
 Sophie Marie Winterbourne is currently an MSc Bioinformatics student at the University of Edinburgh.
 She received her bachelor with honours degree in Biological Sciences (Biotechnology) from the University at Edinburgh.
-Sophie worked in Dr Edward Wallace's lab as a Research Assisstant focusing on investigating translation by analysing ribosome profiling data.
-Email: smwinterbourne@gmail.com
+Sophie worked in Dr Edward Wallace's lab as a Research Assistant focusing on investigating translation by analysing ribosome profiling data.